Gemorroj/phpwhois/README.md

 UTF-8
 -----

-PHPWhois will assume that all whois servers resturn UTF-8 encoded output, if some whois server does not return UTF-8 data, you can include it in the NON_UTF8 array in whois.servers.php
+PHPWhois will assume that all whois servers return UTF-8 encoded output, if some whois server does not return UTF-8 data, you can include it in the NON_UTF8 array in whois.servers.php